LeaVerou/lea.verou.me/blog/drafts/user-effort/index.md

 The web platform has multiple tiers of producers:
 - **Specification writers** are at the bottom of the hierarchy, and thus, can handle the most pain (_ow!_ 🥴)
-- **Browser developers** ("_user agent implementors_" in the PoC) are consumers when it comes to specifications, but producers when it comes to the web platform
+- **Browser developers** ("_user agent implementors_" in the principle) are consumers when it comes to specifications, but producers when it comes to the web platform
 - **Web developers** are consumers when it comes to the web platform, but producers when it comes to their own websites

 Even within the same tier there are producer vs consumer dynamics.